How do we beat procrastination? How do we stop putting things off? How do we get ourselves to do the things we know we should be doing?

 But over the years, I got better at committing to the things that mattered to me and following through on them, and saying no to the things that didn't.

 So in today's article, I'd like to share with you a few things that I've learned on my own journey.
-These three simple ideas will help you finally beat procrastination, so you can become insanely productive, get BIG things done and transform your life in the process.
+These three simple ideas will help you finally beat procrastination, get things done and transform your life in the process.

 . . .